RTEdbg/RTEdbg/README.md

 ## RTEdbg Schematic Presentation ##
 ![RTEdbg_presentation](https://github.com/RTEdbg/RTEdbg/assets/144953452/0b84dfc4-6e0f-4aec-aa1c-3fe04686e99e)

 The schematic shows how data logging can be integrated into embedded system firmware.
 Only a C source file with logging functions and some header files need to be added to the project.
 Any C or C++ code can be instrumented – including drivers, exception handlers, and RTOS kernel.
-The logging functions save raw binary data in a data structure in RAM without using time- or buffer-consuming data tagging and/or encoding.
-The core of this data structure is a buffer that operates either as a linear buffer in single-shot logging mode or as a circular buffer otherwise.
+The logging functions **save raw binary data** in a **data structure in RAM** without using time- or buffer-consuming data tagging and/or encoding.
+The core of the data structure is a buffer that operates either as a linear buffer in single-shot logging mode or as a circular buffer otherwise.
 All data is processed and stored in 32-bit chunks.
 This design ensures that the operation is extremely fast and efficient on 32-bit processors.
+The data structure includes a 24-byte header containing the buffer index and size, message filter values, timestamp frequency, and logging configuration.

+The **data logging structure**

-Any interface or media can be used to transfer data to the host for decoding and analysis, since only the contents of a data structure need be transferred.
+**Any interface or media can be used to transfer data to the host** for decoding and analysis, since only the contents of a data structure need be transferred.
 The captured data can be transferred to the host, decoded, and analyzed while the target code is running normally.

 The **RTEmsg utility** performs offline decoding of binary data.
 Logged messages are decoded (printed) to one or several files using fprintf-style format definitions (the are defined in C header files).
 The data logged with a log function call can hold multiple values, and each of them can be printed to any number of files using different format definitions (different print strings).
 This allows the decoded information to be sorted so that the important information is collected together (e.g. 'warnings.log') and can be quickly reviewed by the tester (rather than having to search through a long main log file).
 This tool not only decodes and sorts the recorded data, but also generates statistical report for the decoded values and times, allowing testers to quickly find extreme values.
 If errors are found in the binary file or in the format definition files, they are reported in the 'Errors.log' file.